Generalised theta operators on unitary Shimura varieties: Gauss-Manin connection Kodaira-Spencer map

 \subsubsection{Base change}

-Let $f' \colon X' \to S$ be a morphism satisfying the same properties as $f \colon X \to S$ and let $\phi \colon X \to X'$ be a morphism of $S$-schemes.
+Let $f' \colon X' \to S$ be a proper, smooth morphism and let $\phi \colon X \to X'$ be a morphism of $S$-schemes.
 The construction of the GM connection is functorial in the following sense. \begin{lemma} With notation as above, we have the natural commutative diagram

 \end{lemma} \begin{proof} The morphism $\phi$ induces a natural commutative diagram whose rows are \ref{cotgcpxGM} for $X$ and $X'$:

 This in turn induces a natural morphism $\phi^\ast K^\bullet(\Omega^\bullet_{X'/B}) \to K^\bullet(\Omega^\bullet_{X/B})$, whence a morphism of spectral sequences $\phi^\ast \colon E_\bullet(X'/S/B) \to E_\bullet(X/S/B)$, which gives us what we want. \end{proof} Let now $T$ be a smooth scheme over $B$, with $u \colon T \to S$ a morphism of $B$-schemes.
 Then we have a natural base change morphism